 Viability, in the old scheme, was defined as the point in a pregnancy at which the foetus is “capable of sustained survival outside the uterus” (Head 1).
 In the new definition it is the point at which the foetus is “capable of survival outside the uterus without extraordinary life-sustaining measures” (Head 1).

 This means that abortion will be allowed even when the foetus could survive outside the womb with the help of extraordinary life-sustaining measures.
-In other words, the new scheme makes it even easier than was extended to abort a child with a life-limiting condition.
+In other words, the new scheme makes it even easier than under the original plan to abort a child with a life-limiting condition.

 With regard to fatal abnormality, the previous scheme allowed abortion where the condition “is likely to lead to the death of the foetus either before birth or shortly after birth” (Head 6).
 In the new scheme, “shortly after birth” is substituted with “within 28 days of birth”.
 This means that the expected fatality of the condition is now extended from birth to a month after birth, which is like saying that not only the children who are likely to die at birth, but even those who might otherwise live for a month, can be aborted.
 And note, the word is ‘likely’.
 What does ‘likely’ mean?
 Does it mean greater than 50pc, 70pc, 90pc?
 Who can make such a calculation?